ExLeonem/exp-cli/README.md

 ## Commands

-To start recording a new entry just type:`pow start`.
+To start recording a new entry just type:`exp start`.
-To stop the recording call `pow stop`.
+To stop the recording call `exp stop`.

 ### General Commands
 Name         | Description                                                      | Implemented